-- 3. Demonstrate independent thinking, function effectively in team-oriented settings, and maintain a high level of performance in a professional business environment. - 4.
-Communicate effectively in a professional business environment. - 5.
+- 4. Communicate effectively in a professional business environment. - 5.
 Perform ethically and professionally in business and society. - 6.
 Attain increasing levels of responsibility and leadership in one's chosen career field.

 Upon successful completion of the Excelsior College Bachelor of Science in Business program, the graduate will be able to: